goharbor/harbor/docs/harbor-doc-reorg/install_config/installation/download_installer.md

 ----------

-# Download the Harbor Installer:
+# Download the Harbor Installer

-You download the installers from the **[official releases](https://github.com/goharbor/harbor/releases)** page.
-Choose either the online or the offline installer.
+You download the Harbor installers from the [official releases](https://github.com/goharbor/harbor/releases) page.
+Download either the online installer or the offline installer.

 - **Online installer:** The online installer downloads the Harbor images from Docker hub.
 For this reason, the installer is very small in size.

 - **Offline installer:** Use the offline installer if the host to which are are deploying Harbor does not have a connection to the Internet.
-The offline installer contains pre-built images so it is larger than the online installer.
+The offline installer contains pre-built images, so it is larger than the online installer.

 The installation processes are almost the same for both the online and offline installers.